The History of the Flags in Lee Chapel and Museum

 The flags had been either captured by or surrendered to the Union Army during the Civil War and held until 1906, when the secretary of the U.S. Army ordered their return to the Confederate Memorial Literacy Society (CMLS), in Richmond, Va., which ran the Confederate Museum (later called the Museum of the Confederacy and now part of the American Civil War Museum), also in Richmond.
 The CMLS, in turn, agreed to loan eight of the flags to the UDC for display in Lee Chapel.
 Four additional flags came to the chapel from private donors for display and interpretation in the Lee Chapel Museum.

 Charles Cotesworthy Pinckney, of Richmond, the son of a Confederate army officer, had suggested a display of battle flags in Lee Chapel to the UDC after seeing French battle flags at Napoleon's tomb in Paris.
-Pinckney donated two bronze standards bearing an inscription to his father, Capt.
+Pinckney donated two brass standards bearing an inscription to his father, Capt.
 Thomas Pinckney.
 Neither Pinckney nor his father was affiliated with the University.

 When the display was introduced, the flags were placed on either side of the entrance to the statue chamber.
-Later, they were moved into the chamber itself but were still in two groups of four flags in the bronze standards on the floor.
+Later, they were moved into the chamber itself but were still in two groups of four flags in the brass standards on the floor.

 In 1963, A. Prescott Rowe, then the museum curator, observed that the flags were deteriorating.
 He wrote that "the natural inclination of most visitors to touch and feel the time-worn material necessitate their relocation to bronze wall holders for the sake of preservation."